At a glance

 Electronic seals allow companies and other corporate bodies to ‘seal’ electronic documents and certify them as genuine, in the same way as an individual can use an electronic signature.
 They are admissible as evidence in court.
 As with electronic signatures, there are advanced and qualified electronic seals offering additional benefits over basic electronic seals.

-Qualified electronic seals have the same features as advanced electronic seals, but are created using more sophisticated technology, meet a higher standard of security, meet stricter validation criteria, and are supported by a more detailed certificate.
+Qualified electronic seals have the same features as advanced electronic seals but are created using technology and procedures which provide a high standard of security, meet stricter validation criteria, and are supported by a digital certificate meeting the requirements of UK eIDAS.

 What is an ‘electronic time stamp’?

 An electronic time stamp proves that particular data existed at a particular time and hasn’t been changed since then.
-It is defined UK eIDAS Regulation Article 3 as:
+It is defined in UK eIDAS Article 3 as:

 “data in electronic form which binds other data in electronic form to a particular time establishing evidence that the latter data existed at that time”.